#MeToo Movement Gathers Force In India

 Some are calling it India's #MeToo movement.

 It all started in late September, when Bollywood actress Tanushree Dutta spoke to Indian media about how she was ignored when she claimed sexual harassment back in 2008.
-She accused Nana Patekar, a veteran Bollywood actor, of touching her inappropriately on the set of a movie they were shooting together.
+She accused Nana Patekar, a veteran Bollywood actor, of touching her inappropriately on the set of a movie they were shooting.
 Dutta is now pursuing legal action against Patekar, who has denied the allegations.

 Then on Oct.
 4, female comedian Mahima Kukreja took to Twitter accusing a fellow comedian of sending inappropriate texts and unsolicited pornographic images — sometimes to underage women.
 He issued an apology online but denied sending inappropriate texts to minors.

-Note: This story mistakenly stated that the #MeToo movement started a year ago.
-In fact, it was started in 2006, by activist Tarana Burke.
-It took off after allegations of sexual misconduct against movie producer Harvey Weinstein were reported in The New York Times and The New Yorker in October 2017.
-Additionally, this story misspelled Urvashi Butalia's last name as Bhutalia.